omar-polo/gmid/README.md

 ## Building

-gmid depends on libevent2, OpenSSL/LibreSSL and libtls (provided either by LibreSSL or libretls).
-At build time, yacc (or GNU bison) is also needed.
+gmid depends on libevent2, LibreSSL or OpenSSL, and yacc or GNU bison.

 The build is as simple as